Metacorp

 The environmental clearance process comprises four stages, namely,

-• Screening Stage: Screening refers to the scrutiny of category ‘B’ projects seeking prior environmental clearance made in Form-1 by the concerned State Level Expert Appraisal Committee for determining whether or not the project requires further environmental studies for the preparation of EIA Permission for its appraisal depending upon the nature and location specificity of the project.
+• Screening Stage: Screening refers to the scrutiny of category ‘B’ projects seeking prior environmental clearance made in Form-1 by the concerned State Level Expert Appraisal Committee for determining whether or not the project requires further environmental studies for the preparation of EIA Permission for its appraisal, depending upon the nature and location specificity of the project.

-• Scoping Stage: Scoping is the stage that sets out what needs to be assessed in the Environmental Impact Assessment (EIA) to help define how to approach environmental aspect and impact assessment and what information may be needed to identify the likely significant effects of the development.
+• Scoping Stage: Scoping is the stage that sets out what needs to be assessed in the Environmental Impact Assessment (EIA) to help define how to approach to the environmental aspect and impact assessment and what information may be needed to identify the likely significant effects of the development.
 You can request a scoping opinion from Concept of the Environmental impact assessment (EIA).

 • Public Consultation stage: To ascertain the views of local persons.
 The outcome of public consultation, which is not a decision-making process, is to be included in environment impact assessment Letter and addressed.